Corona Virus (COVID-19)Things you need to know

 A campus map is available here.

-If you have a documented medical, learning, physical, or other type of disability, contact the Office of Disability Services (ODS) at any time to request accommodations if you have problems accessing classes or services through WPCC’s new online delivery method.
+If you have a documented medical, learning, physical, or other type of disability, contact the Office of Disability Services (ODS) at any time to request accommodations if you have problems accessing classes or any of WPCC’s services.

 - Please be aware that some accommodations may take several days or more to coordinate.